openworld-community/peredelano_entry_bot/README.md

 ## Development

-This section contains general information for those who intend to make changes to the project code.
+This section contains general and trivially information for those who intend to make changes to the project code.

 ### Requirements